 Let’s finish with a few things you can try to boost your mental health when you’re TTC:

 Removing other sources of stress.
 Other than fertility-related anxiety, is anything else dragging you down?
 Maybe work stress or conflict at home.
 Is there a way to improve the situation?

 A change of scenery.
 Perhaps you (and your partner, if you have one) could take a trip somewhere.
 It might help you get a fresh perspective on life, and you could spend some time doing things you enjoy.

 Relaxation techniques.
 Think meditation, yoga, journaling – whatever works for you.

 Taking care of your body.
 What’s good for your body is good for your mind.
 Try taking some moderate exercise (walking, swimming) each week, and treat yourself to some nutrient-packed meals.

 Therapy or group support.
 Research suggests that group therapy with other women going through reproductive struggles can reduce stress, and may increase your chance of conceiving.
-But simply talking about your experiences with other women who are TTC might help ease your anxiety, too.
+Especially for women undergoing daily hormonal injections under IVF cycles, having support is of the utmost importance.
+But simply talking about your experiences with other women who are TTC or going through assisted reproductive cycles might help ease your anxiety, too.